-If you carried a balance from the previous month, you may not have a grace period for your new purchases.
-In addition, balance transfers and cash advances typically do not have a grace period.
+The grace period is the amount of time you have to pay your balance in full before a finance charge is applied.
+If you carried a balance from the previous month, you might not have a grace period for your new purchases.
+Balance transfers and cash advances typically do not have grace periods.

-To find out the length of the grace period refer to the credit card application or your credit card agreement.
+To find out the length of the grace period, refer to the credit card application or your credit card agreement.
 Your monthly statements should also include the number of days in the grace period.